 Now, let's expand the invocation.

-let four = {
+let four = { let a = 42; a / 10 };

-As you can see, the a that's defined by the macro is in a different context to the a we provided in our invocation.
+we provided in our invocation.
 As such, the compiler treats them as completely different identifiers, even though they have the same lexical appearance.

-This is something to be really careful of when working on macros: macros can produce ASTs which will not compile, but which will compile if written out by hand, or dumped using --pretty expanded.
+This is something to be really careful of when working on macros: macros can produce ASTs which will not compile, but which will compile if written out by hand, or dumped using --pretty expanded

 The solution to this is to capture the identifier with the appropriate syntax context.
 To do that, we need to again adjust our macro syntax.
 To continue with our simpler example: